 Once all parameters are configured correctly, CPM will auto-restore the instance in the target region.

 In this article, we have achieved the automated cross region replication.
-It is important to note that RTP & RTO comes with a cost, including the snapshots data storage costs as well as data transfer.
+It is important to note that RPO & RTO comes with a cost, including the snapshots data storage costs as well as data transfer.
 Under this consideration, you should define the required uptime and plan your backup and DR frequency.
 You may plan for backup everyday to separate the regions instead of the CPM hourly default.
 We strongly recommend that you to learn how to how to estimate your snapshot costs.